show_page.php1 : nn09.jpg

 HISTORY: This cow was treated for toxic mastitis and recumbency.
 There was no improvement over a 5 day period.
 Cervical nerves were firm and 4 to 5 cm in diameter.
 The brachial plexus was thickened.
 The cervicothoracic ganglia were 6.0 x 6.0 x 8.0 cm, firm, and white.
 Intercostal nerves were thickened with multiple 2 to 3 cm nodules.
 The vagus nerve was 4 cm in diameter and epicardial nerves were prominent.
 The celiac ganglion was 15 cm in diameter.

-HISTOPATHOLOGIC DESCRIPTION: Brachial plexus (per contributor): Multifocally and variably affecting approximately 50% of the brachial plexus nerves, expanding to effacing the perineurium, and peripheralizing or surrounding and separating extant nerve fibers are neoplasms that are up to 1.5cm in diameter, well-circumscribed, and densely cellular, composed of spindle cells variably arranged in storiform patterns, variably dense, short, interlacing streams and bundles, and occasionally whorling around blood vessels, supported by a fine fibrovascular stroma.
+HISTOPATHOLOGIC DESCRIPTION: Brachial plexus (per contributor): Multifocally and variably affecting approximately 50% of the brachial plexus nerves, expanding to and effacing the perineurium, and peripheralizing or surrounding and separating remaining nerve fibers are neoplasms that are up to 1.5cm in diameter, well-circumscribed, and densely cellular, composed of spindle cells variably arranged in storiform patterns, variably dense, short, interlacing streams and bundles, and occasionally whorling around blood vessels, supported by a fine fibrovascular stroma.
 Neoplastic cells have indistinct borders, a small amount of microvacuolated, eosinophilic, fibrillar cytoplasm, and an oval to elongate, vesiculate nucleus with 1 to 2 variably distinct nucleoli.
-There are less than 1 mitotic figures per 2.37mm2 and there is scattered single-cell necrosis.
-Multifocally, there are low numbers of lymphocytes, neutrophils, and macrophages scattered throughout the neoplasm and concentrated around blood vessels where they are admixed with fibrin and small amounts of necrotic debris.
+There is 1 mitotic figure per 2.37 sq mm and there is scattered single-cell necrosis.
+Multifocally, there are few lymphocytes, neutrophils, and macrophages scattered throughout the neoplasm and concentrated around blood vessels where they are admixed with fibrin and small amounts of necrotic debris.

 MORPHOLOGIC DIAGNOSIS: Brachial plexus (per contributor): Peripheral nerve sheath tumor, Holstein, bovine.